Become a Counselor in Alabama

-LPC licensure is handled by the Alabama Board of Examiners in Counseling (ABEC), and the Alabama Counseling Association (ALCA) is the state’s largest professional organization for LPCs.
+The Alabama Counseling Association (ALCA) is the state’s professional organization for counseling graduate students, ALCs and LPCs.
 Formally founded in 1966 but with roots dating back to 1954, the ALCA was one of the few state organizations that was racially integrated prior to the desegregation movement.

 LPC licensing requires completion of a master’s degree in counseling with at least 48 graduate semester hours at a regionally accredited college or university.
-The degree program should be accredited by the Council for Accreditation of Counseling and Related Educational Programs or the Commission on Rehabilitation and Education, or should include equivalent content.
+The degree program should be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the Commission on Rehabilitation and Education (CORE), or possess equivalent completed graduate coursework in:

 At least 600 internship hours are also necessary, with a minimum of 240 in direct service work with clients appropriate to the program’s focus.
-At least two-and-a-half hours per week of the internship should be under group supervision and one hour per week under individual supervision.
+At least two and one-half hours per week of the internship should be under group supervision and one hour per week under individual supervision.

 A passing score on the National Counselor Examination for Licensure and Certification (NCE) is a requirement for LPC licensure.
 The NCE is a 200-question multiple-choice examination administered by the National Board for Certified Counselors.
 It assess knowledge, skills and abilities in effective counseling services.